Batia cf lunaris, Crete - photo © K. Bormpoudaki

 Notes

-Two different species from the same habitat are depicted in the photos.
-The identification was based on the observation of their external characteristics (e.g. wingspan 9-10 mm), as well as on the observation of the habitat (stream bank, moths spotted exclusively on Rubus sanctus plants, etc.).
+a) Photos 1–5 depict two different adults from the same habitat.
+The proposed identification was based on the observation of external characteristics (e.g. wingspan 9–10 mm), as well as on observations of the habitat (stream bank, found exclusively on Rubus sanctus plants, etc.).
+Doubtful identification.

 butterfliesofcrete.com